nih-fmrif/NIMH_repro_2017_03/_episodes/09-using-a-text-editor.md

 {: .output}

 We'll save this last command to the python script too.
-We don't want to overwrite our original command though:
+We don't want to overwrite our original command though.
+If we were to just enter
 ~~~
 %save metasearch_analysis.py N # enter the line number of the most recent
 command
+# then type "N" to prevent overwriting our previous command!
 ~~~
 {: .python}
 ~~~